 - Shoulder & Knee pads

-Because you don’t know anything about the cosmetics that will go on your customer’s faces.
-Like foundations, eye shadows or lipsticks.
+Because you don't know anything about the cosmetics that will go on your customer's faces, like foundations, eye shadows or lipsticks, a lot could go wrong.

-A lot could go wrong, for example, your customer could end up with an allergic reaction or a skin irritation after using your product because their skin might be allergic to an ingredient that you didn’t even know was inside the product.
+For example, your customer could end up with allergies (like an allergic reaction) or skin irritation after using your product because their skin might be allergic to an ingredient that you didn't even know was inside the product.